What is Forward Kentucky?

 How, then, do you support yourself?

 We did a crowdfunding drive in 2016 to get started, but that was a one-time thing.
-We receive some income through Patron memberships, and Bruce Maples continues to put money in as needed to pay our contributors.
+We receive some income through subscriptions, and Bruce Maples continues to put money in as needed to pay our contributors.
 We also get some money from sponsors, who get some recognition and advertising in return..

 How can I get involved, and what are the “levels” of involvement?